 The company responded by implementing Google’s Business Messages.
 This allowed customers to connect with their local Safeway store directly through Google Search and Maps via a “message” button, and quickly receive up-to-date information about store hours, pickup and delivery options, COVID-19 precautions, and more.
 Call volume went down and customer satisfaction improved.

 Cameron Craig, VP of digital product design at Albertsons, the parent company of Safeway, said that customers often choose to message the company, rather than place a phone call, now that the option is available.
 Not only do customers appreciate faster resolution times, but the digital analytics subsequently created by these interactions are helping the company to gain a fuller understanding of customer intent and sentiment, said Craig, which in turn helps Safeway to better serve their customers across channels.

-More and more people are interacting with brands for the first time, and building customer loyalty starts with prompt, useful, friendly, and customized customer communications.
-In fact, once a customer has a personalized experience, they are 44% more likely to become a repeat buyer, according to Forrester.
+More and more people are interacting with brands for the first time, and building customer loyalty starts with prompt, useful, friendly, and customised customer communications.
+In fact, once a customer has a personalised experience, they are 44% more likely to become a repeat buyer, according to Forrester.

-Conversational solutions that offer timely, relevant information are among the ways that brands like Safeway are achieving personalization, while also streamlining communications.
+Conversational solutions that offer timely, relevant information are among the ways that brands like Safeway are achieving personalisation, while also streamlining communications.